LBHackney-IT/Data-Platform-Playbook/docs/training-modules/module-3.md

 ## Step-by-step instructions

-### 1. Testing the transformation script in a AWS glue job
+### 1. Testing the transformation script in the AWS glue console

 You’ll take the following steps before productionising the script you wrote in Module 2, to check it runs smoothly in the AWS glue environment (it should, because the notebook environment you used in Sagemaker runs against glue).
 It will be an opportunity for you to try logging.
-As we’re just testing, we won’t write any Terraform and we won’t schedule the job.
+As we’re just testing, we won’t write any Terraform (we'll do this in the second half of this module) and we won’t schedule the job.
 We’ll also delete our job at the end.
 If you need more detailed instructions at any point checkout [the guide to set up an ETL job][setting_up_etl_job].